Mgeethabhargava/newsapp-flutter/README.md

-# newsapp
+# News Android Application

-It's a News Application using Flutter and NewsAPI .
+Made a App using flutter and NewsAPI  .

 ## Getting Started